ylashin/deep-learning-workshop/Sample2/Consume via TensorFlow Serving.md

 ## Pull docker image containing Tensorflow Serving setup and configured

-For mode details on how to create this image from scratch, have a look on : [Using TensorFlow Serving via Docker](https://www.tensorflow.org/serving/docker)
+For more details on how to create this image from scratch, have a look on : [Using TensorFlow Serving via Docker](https://www.tensorflow.org/serving/docker)

 Run the below to pull TensorFlow Serving image and confirm it runs fine:
 ```